5 Simple Ways to Create an Intentional Home

 For me, neutral colors are calming.
 At the same time, I like textures and layers that help our home feel like it’s been here a long time.
 Our whole family loves soft, cozy textures and I enjoy creating spaces throughout our home that invite us to get comfortable and rest.

-It isn’t about a certain color or style or budget.
+However, it isn’t about a certain color or style or budget.
 It is all about creating an environment that feels restful and there isn’t a magic formula because no person or family is exactly the same!
 Spend some time asking the people who live in your home, as well as yourself, how your home could better serve them as a place to rest and recharge.

 Make it your favorite place to be.